-Lawrence Final Fridays was launched in August, 2010, sponsored by the Downtown Lawrence Arts District.
-The Downtown Lawrence Arts District (DLAD) is a non-profit corporation whose mission is "to educate the public about the variety and quality of the visual and performing arts that are available throughout the Lawrence Community."
-The DLAD was created through a collaborative effort by Downtown Lawrence Inc., the Lawrence Chamber of Commerce, the Lawrence Arts Center; the Lawrence Convention and Visitors Bureau; and the Lawrence Cultural Arts Commission.
-The organization is currently inactive.
+Lawrence Final Fridays was launched in August, 2010, sponsored by the Downtown Lawrence Arts District (DLAD).
+The DLAD is a non-profit corporation whose mission is "to educate the public about the variety and quality of the visual and performing arts that are available throughout the Lawrence Community."
+The DLAD (currently inactive) was created through a collaborative effort by Downtown Lawrence, Inc., the Lawrence Chamber of Commerce, the Lawrence Arts Center; the Lawrence Convention and Visitors Bureau; and the Lawrence Cultural Arts Commission.